Madison Keys: Personal life

 Keys has said that she looks up to Roger Federer because of his class and his positive attitude on the court.
 Venus and Serena Williams were also two of her favorite players growing up.
 Although she first liked Venus for her tennis dresses, Keys also later admired Serena for her efforts in the fight to bridge the prize money gap between men and women in tennis.
 She was also a big fan of her future coach Lindsay Davenport as well as Kim Clijsters.

 Keys is very close friends with Sloane Stephens and CoCo Vandeweghe.
 She hugged Stephens after losing the 2017 US Open final and jumped into Vandeweghe's lap after beating her in the 2017 Stanford Classic final.

 Keys is biracial, as her mother is white and her father is African American.
-On her race, she has said, "I don't really identify myself as white or African American.
+On her race, she said in 2015: "I don't really identify myself as white or African American.
 I'm just me.
 I'm Madison."

 Keys is an ambassador for Fearlessly Girl, an organization dedicated to fighting bullying and cyber-bullying, with a focus on reaching out to high school girls.
-She co-hosted the first summit for the group with founder Kate Whitfield in her hometown of Rock Island in 2016.
+She co-hosted the first summit for the group with founder Kate Whitfield in her hometown of Rock Island, Illinois, in 2016.
 In February 2020, Keys relaunched Fearlessly Girl into a nonprofit organization called Kindness Wins.
 In its mission statement, the organization is described as "a platform for kindness, with special emphasis on kindness to self, kindness to youth and kindness to others in times of struggle."
-Kindness Wins looks to partner with other similarly minded groups, and to provide grants and support to people who are making the world a better place.

-In November 2024, she married Bjorn Fratangelo, a former ATP top 100 player whom she had been dating since 2017.
+In November 2024, Keys married Bjorn Fratangelo, a former ATP top 100 player whom she had been dating since 2017.